Dark Mode Light Mode

 I’ve had several occasions when I wanted to tip a taxi driver, but they wouldn’t accept it.

-Even when I insisted, they would not accept the tip, they put their hand on their heart and say no thank you.
+Even when I insisted, they would not accept the tip; they put their hand on their heart and said: No, thank you.

-Similar with food delivery, they will not accept a tip unless you really insist on it.
+Similar to food delivery, they will not accept a tip unless you really insist on it.

 I think it’s a nice, friendly custom to show that life is not about money.